Scientific Name

 Light: K. grandiflora grows best in full sun but usually appreciates some part shade in the heat of the day.
 Indoors, place your plant near a window that receives indirect sunlight.
 It will stretch if it does not have enough light.

-Soil: As with most succulents, K. grandiflora does not like "wet feet" and needs soil that drains well.
+Soil: Like most succulents, K. grandiflora does not like "wet feet" and needs well-draining soil.
 Commercial potting mixes for succulent plants will work fine.

 Temperature: This plant thrives in heat and humidity but is intolerant to frost.
 K. grandiflora can withstand temperatures as low as 30 °F (-1.1 °C).
 USDA Plant Hardiness Zones 10a to 11b, 30 to 50 °F (-1.1 to 10 °C).

-Watering: From spring to fall, water thoroughly, but let the soil dry between watering as overwatering may cause stem rot.
-Reduce water during the winter months.
+Watering: Water thoroughly from spring to fall, but let the soil dry between waterings, as overwatering may cause stem rot.
+Reduce watering during the winter months.
 Water your plant just enough to prevent the leaves from shriveling.

 Fertilizing: K. grandiflora benefits from occasional fertilizing during the growing season.
 Use a balanced fertilizer diluted to half or quarter strength applied every two weeks.